johanberntsson/ozmoo/README.md

 ## Status

+Update 2019-05-23: There are a lot of bugfixes and some features in the latest code which were not in release 1.
+We advice you to use the latest code.
+We expect to make a new release soon.

 Update 2018-12-27: We now consider Ozmoo ready for production use.
 A few minor features are missing, like output to printer and the ability to save and restore arbitrary parts of memory, and chances are they won't be added.

 There are probably still some bugs, and we will work to fix them as soon as we hear of them or notice them.
 We expect almost all games to run just fine.

+Known bugs: See todo.txt.

 If you want to follow what's happening with Ozmoo, we recommend you to star the project.